-(5) Any individual eighteen years of age or older employed in a retail or service establishment and who is so employed primarily in connection with the preparation or offering of food or beverages for human consumption, either on the premises, or by such services as catering, banquet, box lunch, or curb or counter service, to the public, to employees, or to members or guests of members of clubs shall be paid wages beginning with September 1, 1975, at a rate of not less than two dollars an hour, and beginning the calendar year 1976, at a rate of not less than two dollars and twenty cents an hour, and beginning the calendar year 1977, at a rate of not less than two dollars and thirty cents an hour.))
+(5) Any individual eighteen years of age or older employed in a retail or service establishment and who is so employed primarily in connection with the preparation or offering of food or beverages for human consumption, either on the premises, or by such services as catering, banquet, box lunch, or curb or counter service, to the public, to employees, or to members or guests of members of clubs shall be paid wages beginning with September 1, 1975, at a rate of not less than two dollars and towerty cents an hour, and beginning the calendar year 1976, at a rate of not less than two dollars and thirty cents an hour.))

 Sec.
-3. Section 15, chapter 16, Laws of 1973 2nd ex. sess. and RCW 49.12.121 are each amended to read as follows:
+3, Section 15, chapter 16, Laws of 1973 2nd ex. sess. and RCW 49.12.121 are each amended to read as follows: